Fructans, FOS, Inulin, and Prebiotics: Benefits and Concerns

 Other Possible Health Benefits of Fructans

 Research suggests that inulin and/or FOS have additional health benefits.
-These may be produced by the increased population of friendly bacteria or they may arise due to a different reason.
+These may be produced by the increased population of friendly bacteria, or they may arise due to a different reason.
 Some of the research into the benefits of inulin and FOS has been done in rodents.
 The results may apply to humans as well, but this isn't necessarily true.

-- Fructans are thought to lower the level of triglycerides, or fats, in the blood.
+- Fructans may lower the level of triglycerides, or fats (a type of lipid), in the blood.
 Having a high blood triglyceride level increases the risk of heart disease.

 - Fructans relieve constipation by increasing the volume of stool.